 As will all ski resorts in Iceland, opening days and times are highly dependent on the weather and snow conditions.
 Bláfjöll has, in the past, been known to open to the public as early as November.

 For those riders journeying further into the Icelandic heartland, Dalvík should be the next stop.
-Dalvík is the unofficial home of skiing and snowboarding in Iceland, with a large number of professional winter sports athletes coming out of this small, fishing town, approximately 40 minutes drive outside of Akureyri.
+Dalvík is the unofficial home of skiing and snowboarding in Iceland, with many professional winter sports athletes coming out of this small fishing town, approximately 40 minutes drive outside of Akureyri.

-Former residents of Dalvík have gone on to compete across the world in such competitions as the Winter Olympics and the World Skiing Championships.
-It’s hardly surprising, given the rugged terrain of the North, and the rich snow that befalls it every year.
-This is territory where years of practice actually means something.
+Former residents of Dalvík have competed across the world in such competitions as the Winter Olympics and the World Skiing Championships.
+It’s hardly surprising, given the rugged terrain of the North and the rich snow that befalls it every year.
+This terrain is where years of practice means something.

-The landscapes around Dalvík - the neighbouring Grenivík and the Tröllaskagi peninsula - make it the perfect location for skiers and snowboarders alike.
-The surrounding mountains brim with opportunities to huck cliffs, ride long powder chutes and experience off-piste conditions like never before.
+The landscapes around Dalvík - the neighboring Grenivík and the Tröllaskagi peninsula - make it the perfect location for skiers and snowboarders alike.
+The surrounding mountains brim with opportunities to huck cliffs, ride long powder chutes, and experience off-piste conditions like never before.

 At the resort itself, there is plenty to occupy oneself in the meantime.
 The area boasts a wide variety of runs, more than enough to cover the skill spectrum, with the longest measuring up to 1200m.
-There are also snow production machines on site to ensure the best powder season round, and flood-lights that keep the resort well lit into the night.
+There are also snow production machines on-site to ensure the best powder season and floodlights that keep the resort well lit into the night.

 The names of local snowboarding professionals who, for decades, have made the Northern pow their stomping ground, ring out here like legends; Ásgeir Höskuldsson, Eiríkur Helgason, Halldór Helgason (the younger brother), Gulli Gudmundsson, Viktor Hjartson.

-Back in the late nineties, snowboarding in Iceland was a truly tiny industry.
-With a population of just over 300,000, international sporting corporations tended to overlook the small, but growing, ski and snowboarding culture carving itself into the island’s national identity.
+Back in the late nineties, snowboarding in Iceland was a genuinely tiny industry.
+With a population of just over 300,000, international sporting corporations tended to overlook the small but growing ski and snowboarding culture carving itself into the island’s national identity.

-This, of course, changed over time when the skill and experience of local riders could no longer be constrained to the Northern slopes.
-Their early films as Team Devine - Noxious Dreaming, Why Not? - put Icelandic snowboarding on the map, and secured Team Devine’s legacy as the forebearers of the culture.
+This lack of attention changed over time when local riders' skill and experience could no longer be constrained to the Northern slopes.
+Their early films as Team Devine - Noxious Dreaming, Why Not? - put Icelandic snowboarding on the map and secured Team Devine’s legacy as the culture's forebearers.

 The ski resort in Ísafjörður is the perfect location for skiers and snowboarders already in the Westfjords.
-The resort can be found at Tungudalur, nestled between two gorgeous valleys.
+The resort is at Tungudalur, nestled between two gorgeous valleys.
 There are three chairlifts at the resort and numerous slopes suitable for a wide range of skill levels.
-The resort also boasts one of the longest and steepest runs in the whole of Iceland.
-The resort is situated from 115m to 487m elevation.
+The location is situated from 115m to 487m elevation and boasts one of the longest and steepest runs in Iceland.

 Regardless of the backcountry or resort slopes, there are truly staggering vistas of the Westfjords from every angle.

-Here, 9km of slope beckon riders of all skill sets, the largest run peaking at 840m.
-The resort has three tow lifts capable of transporting up to 2000 people an hour, and cross country runs to suit those looking to ride off the beaten track.
+Here, 9km of slopes beckon riders of all skill sets, the largest run peaking at 840m.
+The resort has three tow lifts capable of transporting up to 2000 people an hour and cross country runs to suit those looking to ride off the beaten track.

 Amenities at Oddsskarð are limited to a single ski lodge, able to hold up to 40 people in sleeping bags, and a cafeteria for those moments of well-earned respite.

-Only a short drive away from Akureyri is Hlíðarfjall, Iceland’s premier ski slope, open from November to May.
-In 2015, Lonely Planet voted the slope as one of the top 12 exotic ski locations internationally.
-Locals, however, have always considered Hlíðarfjall the best location for resort skiing.
+A short drive away from Akureyri is Hlíðarfjall, Iceland’s premier ski slope, open from November to May.
+In 2015, Lonely Planet voted the hill as one of the top 12 exotic ski locations internationally.
+Locals, however, have always considered Hlíðarfjall the best site for resort skiing.
 It’s easy to see why.

-Hlíðarfjall is situated amongst the breathtaking views of Eyjafjörður, a fjord extending all the way to a tabletop summit.
-Here, the snow is high quality - not too hard, not too deep - embellished by built-in snow blowers which help keep the resort covered season long in a blanket of white.
-The resort has three tow lifts, with the highest section offering truly death defying runs - only hit the top if you're an experienced rider!
+Hlíðarfjall sits amongst the breathtaking views of Eyjafjörður, a fjord extending to a tabletop summit.
+Here, the snow is high quality - not too hard, not too deep - embellished by built-in snow blowers that help keep the resort covered in a white blanket all season long.
+The resort has three tow lifts, with the highest section offering truly death-defying runs - only hit the top if you're an experienced rider!

 Photo from Wikimedia, Creative Commons, by Ellert12